corcorana/restingIAF/iaf_manu.md

 Lodder and van Putten reported that higher degrees of estimate accuracy (i.e. agreement with visually identified PAFs) could be achieved by eliminating cases which manifested low quality peaks, although at its extreme this strategy resulted in a substantial rate of attrition (e.g., 41%).

 Given the obvious advantages of automated analysis tools, it is somewhat puzzling that these curve-fitting techniques do not yet appear to have gained widespread currency in the contemporary IAF literature [for instance, neither @goljahani2012, nor @bazanova2014, mention the development of such algorithms in their reviews of IAF methods; although cf. @haegens2014, for a notable counterexample].
-One possibility is that researchers are simply unaware of the existence of these methods, since the bulk of the literature in which they have been applied is concerned with broader questions of spectral modeling, rather than the quantification of IAF per se [@haegens2014's investigation of PAF variability is again the exception].
+One possibility is that researchers are simply unaware of the existence of these methods, since their predominant application to date has been for the purpose of spectral modeling (rather than IAF quantification per se).
 An alternative explanation is that researchers deem these methods too complex to be a worthwhile investment of their time (especially if quantifying IAF is only an intermediary step within a broader analysis framework, rather than the main focus of the enterprise).
 This attitude may be reinforced by the additional burden involved in obtaining and implementing an algorithm that may have been written in an unfamiliar programming language, and which poses nontrivial challenges with respect to integration within existing analysis pipelines.
 We suggest then that one of the critical steps towards achieving a more widespread adoption of automated IAF estimation routines is to make these tools as openly available as possible, in formats that are easy to assimilate within popular methods of EEG analysis.